Student Loan Information

 - Your child must be a dependent student who is enrolled at least half-time.
 Generally, a child is considered dependent for federal purposes if he or she is under 24 years of age, has no dependents and is not married, a veteran, a graduate/professional degree student, or a ward of the court.

-- A credit check that will be performed, excluding anyone with an adverse credit history.
+- A credit check that will be performed and will exclude anyone with an adverse credit history.

-- You and your child must each be a U.S. citizen or eligible non citizen, must not be in a default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
+- You and your child must each be a U.S. citizen or eligible noncitizen, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.

 You may want to consider a private student loan if you need additional funding for educational expenses, and only after you have exhausted all potential scholarships, federal grants, work-study funds and federal loans.

 Private student loans are offered by private lenders, such as banks and credit unions.
 Unlike federal student loans, which are guaranteed by the federal government, private student loan terms vary from lender to lender.
-It is important to ask questions when deciding to borrow a private loan so that you can compare the terms and choose the best one to fit your needs.
+It is important to ask questions when deciding to borrow a private loan so that you can compare the terms and choose the one that best fits your needs.